 📎 How do we calculate the monthly cost of living

 Anna stays in a 1-bedroom place close to the tourist or nomad spots in town.
-She did not book her place through Airbnb but searched in Facebook groups for better deals.
-Her place has a small kitchenette which allows Anna to prepare some basic meals, like breakfast or a quick dinner.
-She plans to eat out every 2 days for dinner, so that includes groceries for 14 evenings plus water and some breakfast items.
-Anna spends lunch in a local restaurant or café, and she will get at least 1 Flat White every day too.
+She did not book her place through Airbnb, but she searched Facebook groups for better deals.
+Her place has a small kitchenette, which allows Anna to prepare basic meals, such as breakfast or a quick dinner.
+She plans to eat out every other day for dinner, so that includes groceries for 14 evenings, plus water and some breakfast items.
+Anna spends her lunch at a local restaurant or café, and she gets at least one Flat White every day, too.

-For getting around, Anna rents a scooter, she has a gym membership to join local yoga classes.
-Some activities like hiking, tickets for sites, and other stuff is included in the calculation too.
+To get around, Anna rents a scooter, and she has a gym membership to attend local yoga classes.
+Some activities, such as hiking and visiting sites, are also factored into the calculation.

 🇹🇭 Chiang Mai in Thailand